aav-98/LBP-PROJECT/README.md

 The expanded upon version of the LBP-operater allows us to deal with textures at different scales.

-The project took a local-feature based approach to feature recognition.
-It did so by dividing the image into a specified number of windows and building several local descriptions before concatenating them into a global description.
+The project took a local-feature based approach to facial recognition.
+It did so by dividing the image into a specified number of windows (local regions) and building several local descriptions before concatenating them into a global description.

 ## TOOLS AND LIBRARIES
 The following project uses open-source tools and libraries to create a facial recognition system.
 This includes: